What is Gazyva?

 How is Gazyva given?

-Gazyva is injected into a vein through an IV.
+Gazyva is given as an infusion into a vein.
 A healthcare provider will give you this injection.
-You will receive this medicine in a hospital or infusion clinic.

-Gazyva is given in a 28-day treatment cycle, and you may only need to receive the medicine only on certain days of each cycle.
+Gazyva is given in a 28-day treatment cycle.
+You may need to use the medicine only on certain days of each cycle.
 Your doctor will determine how long to treat you with Gazyva.